Feel Safe and Assured in your Mobile Home Around Windermere, FL

-1) We find the manufacturer’s info sticker, usually located in the master bedroom closet or inside the door of a kitchen cabinet, to confirm that the home was designed to meet the wind loads and roof loads specified by HUD for this area.
+- Check the manufacturer’s info sticker, usually located inside the master bedroom closet or a kitchen cabinet, to ensure that the home was designed to meet local wind loads and roof loads as specified by HUD.

-2) Look for any loose or corroded anchors or straps.
+- Check for loose or corroded anchors or straps.

-3) Locate and document serial number on HUD plate.
+- Locate and record serial number on HUD plate.

-4) We check for missing or loose trim, skirting (with proper ventilation) or siding panels.
+- Look for any missing or loose parts, such as trim, skirting (with proper ventilation), and siding panels.

-7) Examine the vapor barrier (belly board) under floor framing for tears, deterioration, sagging.
+- Verify that the vapor barrier (belly board) under floor framing is not torn, sagging or deteriorated.

-8) Confirm that there is perimeter blocking under any large wall openings, such as a sliding glass door.
+- Ensure that there is adequate perimeter blocking under large wall openings, such as windows and doors.

-9) We check the foundation piers, to confirm that they are not damaged or leaning, they are in bearing contact with the mobile home frame, that the holes in the pier blocks are facing upward, and the pier caps are not rotted or cracked, and any leveling shims are secure..
+- Examine the foundation piers for damage or leaning.
+Confirm that they are in bearing contact with the mobile home frame.
+Check that the holes in the pier blocks are facing upwards, the pier caps are not rotten or cracked, and the leveling shims are secure.

 - Ensure that the anchor straps comply with the standards in place at the time the home was installed by determining the type, spacing, and method of attachment.